Srikanth3731/Pizza_Sales_Analysis-/README.md

 - July and January are the top-performing months in terms of total orders.
 - Average order contains about 2.32 pizzas, suggesting frequent group or family orders.
 - Majority of sales come from just a few top-performing pizzas, showing a strong product preference trend.

+## Final Conclusion
+The pizza sales analysis revealed valuable business insights through data-driven KPIs and visualizations.
+Key findings highlight that a few top-performing pizzas and sizes drive the majority of revenue, with peak sales occurring on weekends and during specific months.
+This analysis helps in understanding customer preferences, optimizing inventory, and planning targeted promotions to boost overall sales performance.